TheAcharya/ShotData-Website/docs/User Guide/extract.md

 Extract is intended for primary-spine still-image timelines.
 If **Shot Data** cannot open the source stills, it will ask you to `Choose Media Folder` before writing PNGs — see [Choose Media Folder](#choose-media-folder).
 !!!

+!!!info Info
+On macOS, dropping an FCPXML onto the Dock icon does not always bring **Shot Data** to the front.
+If the window stays in the background, click the app icon to restore it.
+!!!

 ## Choose Media Folder

 After planning shots, **Shot Data** may show `Choose Media Folder` if it cannot open the source stills — for example after dragging a timeline from Final Cut Pro (staged in Cache), when stills live on another volume, or when stills sit inside a Final Cut Pro library (`.fcpbundle`).